-The Digital Discovery Program (DDP) is a comprehensive program of patient-centric health studies and clinical tools utilizing wearable, mobile and sensor technologies to generate and integrate multi-modal data to better understand these complex diseases which impact millions of individuals, lead to loss of life and health and costs billions each year.
+The Digital Discovery Program (DDP) is a comprehensive program of patient-centric health studies and clinical tools using wearable, mobile and sensor technologies to generate and integrate multi-modal data to better understand these complex diseases which impact millions of individuals, lead to loss of life and health and costs billions each year.

 The eHive Platform

 We have designed a patient-facing study application, the eHive platform, to dynamically and remotely consent participants and support them throughout their digital research journey.
 Participating in a digital study will involve: